amygreene/WordPress/wp-content/plugins/explanatory-dictionary/readme.txt

 1. Upload the explanatory-dictionary directory (including all files within) to the /wp-content/plugins/ directory
 2. Activate the plugin through the Plugins menu in WordPress
-3. If you want to show all words (words expressions, sentences) with their explanations like a glossary in a post or a page, add [explanatory dictionary] in it.
+3. If you want to show all words (words expressions, sentences) with their explanations like a glossary in a post or a page, add [explanatory-dictionary] in it.

 = Also =

-* To show all words (words expressions, sentences) with their explanations like a glossary in a post or a page, add [explanatory dictionary] in it.
+* To show all words (words expressions, sentences) with their explanations like a glossary in a post or a page, add [explanatory-dictionary] in it.
-* To exclude the words (words expressions, sentences) from being explained by getting those words (words expressions, sentences) into [no explanation][/no explanation] tags.
+* To exclude the words (words expressions, sentences) from being explained by getting those words (words expressions, sentences) into [no-explanation][/no-explanation] tags.

 == Screenshots ==